-Upstream to its investment process, the fund excludes investments in controversial weapons, tobacco and thermal coal mining.
+Upstream to its investment process, the Sub-Fund excludes investments in manufacturers of controversial weapons, thermal coal mining, tobacco and adult entertainment.
 More information can be found in the Exclusion Policy available on the website.

+Additional exclusions are applied for firearms, alcohol, oil sands, gambling, palm oil and pesticides.
 The share of sustainable investment is to be equal or higher than 10%.